Rollbot: a Spherical Robot Driven by a Single Actuator: Robot Design

-Perturbation around the quasi-static state tells us how stable the quasi-static state is and the response of Rollbot if we deviate from the state, either during acceleration and deceleration or due to external disturbances.
-In further derivation, we will use $a^p$ to represent a perturbed physical quantity $a$ and $\delta a$ to represent the perturbation of $a$, i.e. $\delta a=a^p-a$.
+Perturbation around the quasi-stable state tells us how stable the quasi-stable state is and the response of Rollbot if we deviate from the state, either during acceleration and deceleration or due to external disturbances.
 We will only consider the first order perturbation in the following discussion.

 We can apply a perturbation to the rotation matrix $\mathbf{T}$ and have